alex-sherman/alex-sherman.github.io/_projects/python-jrpc.md

 ---
 layout: default
-title: Python-JRPC
+title: Python-JRPC and libjrpc
-subtitle: A simple remote procedure call framework for Python
+subtitle: A simple remote procedure call framework for Python and C
 ---

 {{ content }}

-[Python-JRPC is available on Github](https://alex-sherman.github.io/python-jrpc) as open source software.
-I wrote this framework to solve some needs we have at my work and thought it might be used else where.
+[Python-JRPC](https://alex-sherman.github.io/python-jrpc) and [libjrpc](https://alex-sherman.github.io/libjrpc) are available on Github as open source software.

-Motivation
+Overview
 ---
-I aim only to provide a simple way to describe your networked applications.
-In this framework a server is simply a python class exposing some public methods that proxy objects can call locally in client applications.
-The goal was to make network programming like regular programming.
-You work only in describing your classes/logic, and throwing/handling exceptions.
+This framework can be used to provide a simple way to describe your networked applications.
+RPC protocols allow programs to execute code on remote machines by calling remote procedures.
+JRPC is a specific RPC protocol where all communication is serialized in JSON.
+The libraries I've written implement JRPC for Python and C. The point of these libraries is to make network application development much simpler than dealing with low level socket APIs.
+The goal is to allow developers to focus on adding functionality to their applications rather than worrying about defining protocols and client-server interactions.